 Abstract: This paper reconsiders the widely accepted claim that phonological rules/constraints do not ‘count’ to three or more.
-However, as I discuss, there exist some phenomena that are problematic for this claim, especially in Bantu tone systems.
-This paper gives an overview of some phonological systems that require counting, focusing on a particularly challenging case from Manyika.
+As I discuss, there exist some phenomena that are problematic for this claim, especially in Bantu tone systems.
+This paper gives an overview of some phonological systems that seem to require counting.
 I argue that counting is more common than has been acknowledged, and that an adequate theory of phonology must account for counting.

 Paster, Mary.
 2019.
 “Phonology counts”.
 Radical: A Journal of Phonology, 1, 1-61.